jentsang/hotdog-predictor/README.md

 Authors: Zaki Aslam, Hector Palafox Prieto, Jennifer Tsang, and Samrawit Mezgebo Tsegay

-Demo of a data analysis project for DSCI 522 (Data Science Workflows), a course in the Master of Data Science program at the University of British Columbia.

 ## About

 In this project, we used decision trees, logistic regression, and a Naive Bayes classifier to identify whether or not a food vendor sells hot dogs via their name.
 We trained each model individually using a cross-validation setup, and we compared the scores of the accuracy in order to determine a model to train and to compare to the test data.
 In our current results, a tuned Naïve Bayes classifier performs best, with test accuracy around 0.79 and relatively few false positives.
 Finally, we validated it with our test data and came to the conclusion that even though it is good enough for classifying most of the cases, it still struggles to discern from the minority class, which, in our case, is our target.